-8.1. mDNS Link Request
+8.1. mDNS Link Data Request

-The mDNS Link Request TLV conveys a link identifier from which a Client is requesting that a Discovery Relay forward mDNS traffic.
+The mDNS Link Data Request TLV conveys a link identifier from which a Client is requesting that a Discovery Relay forward mDNS traffic.
 The link identifier comes from the provisioning configuration (see Section 9).
 The DSO-TYPE for this TLV is TBD-R. DSO-LENGTH is always 5.
-DSO-DATA is the 8-bit address family followed by the 32-bit link identifier, in network byte order, as described in Section 9.
+DSO-DATA is the 8-bit address family followed by the link identifier, a 32-bit unsigned integer in network (big endian) byte order, as described in Section 9.
 An address family value of 1 indicates IPv4 and 2 indicates IPv6, as recorded in the IANA Registry of Address Family Numbers [AdFam].

-The mDNS Link Request TLV can only be used as a primary TLV, and requires an acknowledgement.
+The mDNS Link Data Request TLV can only be used as a primary TLV, and requires an acknowledgement.

-At most one mDNS Link Request TLV may appear in a DSO message.
-To request multiple link subscriptions, multiple separate DSO messages are sent, each containing a single mDNS Link Request TLV.
+At most one mDNS Link Data Request TLV may appear in a DSO message.
+To request multiple link subscriptions, multiple separate DSO messages are sent, each containing a single mDNS Link Data Request TLV.